|Guide||♦||2 Triplogs||0 Topics|

-The Main Arm is the longest of the 3 and travels in a generally northwesterly direction.
-A short distance from the confluence with the east arm are what are known as the Trinity tanks, which is where a small seep can usually be found.
-2 potholes hold maybe 10 gallons each of water for quite some time after a rain, though I wouldn't want to filter out of them unless I had no other choice.
-Be warned, the water, though perfectly clear, tastes absolutely awful, I recommend something to mix in it, such as gatorade.
+The Main Arm is the longest of the three and travels in a generally northwesterly direction.
+A short distance from the confluence with the east arm is what is known as the Trinity Tanks, which is where a small seep can usually be found.
+Two potholes hold maybe 10 gallons each of water for quite some time after a rain, though I wouldn't want to filter out of them unless I had no other choice.
+Be warned, the water, though clear, tastes awful.
+I recommend something to mix in it, such as Gatorade.

 The North Arm takes one to the Shiva-Isis saddle.
-I believe there are two ways to use the North Arm, though I have only been able to confirm one route in-person.
+I believe there are two ways to use the North Arm, though I have only confirmed one route in-person.
 The first is direct travel up the main arm, turn right, and head up the north arm.
 The second is to use the East Arm exits to get onto the Tonto layer and shortcut to the North arm about halfway.
 I am told the latter is much faster.
-I believe this to be true because the North arm consists of jumbled rocks and is nearly a constant rock-scramble.
-Although not technical, is is slow going.
-Every two steps you are generally going up 2-3 ft onto another rock.
+This is true because the North arm consists of jumbled rocks and is nearly a constant rock-scramble.
+Although not technical, it is slow going.
+Every two steps, you are generally going up 2-3 ft onto another rock.

 The upper part of North Arm is useful as a Redwall Route.
-Continuing up the north arm, staying in the main part of this drainage, you will climb until you get to a narrow slot that takes you through the redwall.
-If descending from above, make sure you begin descent AT THE SADDLE, and not the drainage that starts a bit southwest of the saddle.
-This slot is a bit difficult for non-rock climbers as there is about an 8 ft stemming section that one must upclimb/downclimb.
-Other than this one (perhaps YDS class 3-), obstacle, the rest is not difficult travel, though perhaps moderate scrambling.
-If in groups, a partner assist may help those uncomfortable with doing this slot, especially with packs on...since it is narrow, packs are problematic without an extra person around.
+Continuing up the north arm, staying in the main part of this drainage, you will climb until you get to a narrow slot that takes you through the Redwall.
+If descending from above, make sure you begin descent AT THE SADDLE and not the drainage that starts a bit southwest of the saddle.
+This slot is difficult for non-rock climbers as there is about an 8 ft stemming section that one must upclimb/downclimb.
+Other than this one (perhaps YDS class 3-) obstacle, the rest is not difficult to travel, though perhaps moderate scrambling.
+A partner assist may help those uncomfortable with doing this slot in groups, especially with packs on... since it is narrow, packs are problematic without an extra person around.

-Water Sources: Trinity Seeps, though not reliable, will likely have water in spring, or after rain.
+Trinity Seeps, though not reliable, will likely have water in spring or after rain.
 Be warned, it tastes foul, though the seeps are clear.
-The pothole tanks in this area will hold water, but are gross.
+The pothole tanks in this area will hold water but are gross.

-Camping: Camping is difficult when you want to get out of the drainage to camp in a safe spot.
+Camping is difficult when you want to get out of the drainage to camp in a safe spot.
 Do not camp in the bed of the canyon, as any night rains will wash you away in a flash flood.
 I have no good suggestions, be on the lookout for a spot.
-Utilize the exit routes to access the Tonto (or above the redwall) layer where the ground is more flat, and maybe clear enough in areas for a tent or two.
+Utilize the exit routes to access the Tonto (or above the Redwall) layer where the ground is flatter and maybe clear enough in areas for a tent or two.